All The World’s A Stage

 YBD achieved a top ten position in the Cision/Daily Telegraph analysis of the most influential fashion blogs on Twitter; has developed a second online Facebook shop; and has created a brand largely through exploitation of social media, with 19,000 Twitter followers, 14,500 Facebook followers, 11,500 Pinterest Followers, and 4,000 Instagram followers.
 This is all having an impact, with both China and US engagement up 25% year over year, equating to an 8% increase in sales over the same period.

-Angel Gibbons, Partner at RBH commented: “As a creative marketing agency we are always looking at ways that social engagement and technology can work together to amplify a brand’s message and target consumers.
+Fizz Bingham, Partner at RBH commented: “As a creative marketing agency we are always looking at ways that social engagement and technology can work together to amplify a brand’s message and target consumers.
 Our partnership with YBD has resulted in a significant focus and successful business return on reaching new markets and their wealth of consumers looking for the ‘new’ luxury fashion brands.”

 Read the case study.